madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 * `w !sudo tee % > /dev/null` yes, no one remembers this one, but it will force write some file open without `sudo` as `sudo` (basically this means write buffer and pipe it via *sudo* using *tee* to filename).
 * As noted before, `:q!` will not save your text and exit (you still have the nice memory of writing it) and `:qa!` will exit even if you have more than buffer.

-## Basic Vim
+## Main Modes

-As many have noted, there is no basic Vim.
-You need to learn upfront enough commands to move around and edit text.
 In Vim there are two main modes:

 * **command-mode** (normal-mode) is reachable by pressing *Esc* key or if that is broken *Ctrl+[*. *Ctrl+c* works too and it is the best to use in non-ANSI keyboards.
     * In most terminals, *Alt+normal mode command key* will work form within *insert-mode*.
     * *Ctrl+o normal mode command* works too from within *insert-mode*.
 * **insert-mode** is reachable from command-mode by initiating some text edit command.

+## Basic Vim

+There is no basic Vim.
+You need to learn upfront enough commands to move around and edit text.
 Commands are usually are made of multiple keys of the [form](https://danielmiessler.com/study/vim/#language): *operator (verb)* *modifier (scope)* *noun (motion)* and can be combined creatively given enough time.
 The best way to learn the most basic commands is to use `vimtutor` as often as everything there becomes a habit.

 Common movement commands (in *command-mode*):